ankithu/GROAN/readme.md

 Then run `pip install -r requirements.txt` to get all required dependencies in the env

-##N ow generate your preliminary csv file
+## Now generate your preliminary csv file

 Go into process.py and scroll to the bottom.
 There are two variables, mbox_path and csv_path. mbox_path is the path to your